learn-co-curriculum/phase-0-final-project/README.md

 it becomes more and more difficult to spot the error and can cause you to backtrack and spend extra time debugging.

-By frequently checking your work, you'll set your own project milestones &mdash; at each one, you can verify everything is working so when you _do_ make a mistake, you'll know it was made recently.
+By frequently checking your work, you'll set your own project milestones — at each one, you can verify everything is working so when you _do_ make a mistake, you'll know it was made recently.